michaeljlin/hello-operator/README.md

 To report bugs or contribute to this project, please contact Michael for more details at mjameslin@gmail.com

+This repo contains Node.js scripts to set up a local debugging environment.
+Follow the instructions in [General Setup](#general-setup) and use the command ```npm test``` to run the app locally.

 ## Roadmap

+'Hello, Operator' is considered feature-complete at this time as a proof-of-concept for implementing a multiplayer HTML5 game in the React framework.
+Additional features being considered for a production ready version include the following:

+- Overhaul of server-side game simulation engine (i.e. better efficiency, easier maintenance/updates)
+- Rework of HTML5 Canvas rendering engine to reduce browser CPU & RAM usage
+- Implementation of fully featured player accounts (e.g. game progress tracking, user pages, etc.)
+- Addition of oAuth2.0 protocols for improved accessibility

 ## Credits